 Dairy Farmers of Wisconsin director candidates should have an understanding of:

 The board exercises general supervision and control over Dairy Farmers of Wisconsin's business and affairs and discharges all duties as required by law.
 In addition, the board formulates and sets Dairy Farmers of Wisconsin policies.
 Directors make policies and procedures consistent with state law and Dairy Farmers of Wisconsin's bylaws for management of business and guidance of the board committees, officers, employees and agents of Dairy Farmers of Wisconsin.

 The board approves Dairy Farmers of Wisconsin's long-range business plan and annual budget.
 Currently, individual directors serve on one of two standing committees: Channel Management or Communications.
-Some directors will also serve on the Executive, Audit, CDR Liaison or Policy/Bylaw Committee.
+Some directors will also serve on the Executive, Audit, CDR Liaison or Policy/Bylaw Committees.

 A director averages 200 hours each year on Dairy Farmers of Wisconsin business, with the chairman and vice chairman committing significantly more time.
-Directors attend an average of two standing committee meetings and an average of five Board meetings each year.
-Participation on the Executive Committee and other special committees (e.g. Audit, Policy/Bylaw) will require additional meeting time.
+Directors attend an average of two standing committee meetings and an average of six Board meetings each year.
+Participation on the Executive Committee and other special committees (e.g. Audit, Policy/Bylaw, CDR) will require additional meeting time.
 Considerable time may be spent preparing for these meetings by reviewing materials, program progress and budgets.
 Directors may also be asked to represent Dairy Farmers of Wisconsin at national, state and local industry meetings and events.

 Dairy Farmers of Wisconsin recognizes that electronic communication is the quickest and most economical form of communication between directors and staff, so all directors are encouraged to have internet access.